JianLoong/jianloong.github.io/src/data/blog/statechart.md

     Pending --> [*]
 </div>

+## Understanding Transitions

-What we are interested in now, is <strong>how</strong> the object moves from one state to another, so we will continue to ask the client
+Now we focus on **how** the object moves between states.
+We continue asking the client questions:

-- What moves the order from the placed state to the pending state?
-So essentially, how does ``placed`` --> ``pending``?
+- What triggers the transition from `Placed` to `Pending`?
-- When does the order move from ``placed`` to ``pending``?
-Is this automated?
-Where the system checks availability?
-Or does someone manually checks it?
+- Is this transition automated or manual?
-- Does the customer need to pay before it moves to ``pending``?
+- Does payment need to occur before moving to `Pending`?

-- All these are just some questions we need to ask, so we can slowly understand the requirements
+These questions help us understand the requirements better:

 <div class="mermaid" align="center" id="mermaid">
 stateDiagram-v2
     [*] --> Placed